 Tipu introduced a new currency (coin) and a new calendar.
 He was a good administrator and set up seven new departments in his government.

 Some Controversial Incidents

-But his treatment of people belonging to other religions in conquered regions was not always so benevolent.
+However, his treatment of people from other religions in conquered regions was not always so benevolent.
 His treatments of Hindus and Syrian Christians in Malabar, South Canara and Kodagu are the subject of still raging controversies.